Mineral processing: History

-The simplest method of separating ore from gangue consists of picking out the individual crystals of each.
+The simplest method of separating ore from the gangue consists of picking out the individual crystals of each.
 This is a very tedious process, particularly when the individual particles are small.
 Another comparatively simple method relies on the various minerals having different densities, causing them to collect in different places: metallic minerals (being heavier) will drop out of suspension more quickly than lighter ones, which will be carried further by a stream of water.
 The process of panning and sifting for gold uses both of these methods.
 Various devices known as 'bundles' were used to take advantage of this property.
 Later, more advanced machines were used such as the Frue vanner, invented in 1874.

 Other equipment used historically includes the hutch, a trough used with some ore-dressing machines and the keeve or kieve, a large tub used for differential settlement.